paulz/TextViewFirstCharacter/README.md

 @end
 ```

-will not return 1 as expected after a new UITextView
+This method will not return 1 as expected after a new UITextView has been created.

 To reproduce the issue open this project in Xcode and run included Unit Tests:
 ```